 When your thermostat displays error code e73, it means that the Rc wire is not receiving power.

-This may be as straightforward as the breaker being turned off, but it can also be something with the wiring.
-After turning off the power to your HVAC system and thermostat, you can visually examine the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s a good idea to speak with a local professional.
+This could be as straightforward as the breaker being turned off, but it can also be something with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s a good idea to contact a local professional.